dan-hart/fgm/README.md

 # fgm - Figma CLI

+> **Note:** This is an independent hobby project to experiment with the Figma API.
+It has no affiliation with Figma or Adobe.

 A fast, cross-platform command-line interface for Figma.
 Export assets, compare designs, extract tokens, and preview screens directly in your terminal.

 ## Features